Frequently Asked Questions

 **International and Out of Province Students are eligible to book phone appointments from June 21 – August 24

 Parents and interested guests are welcome and encouraged to attend.
 We offer a concurrent parent program to provide parents with more information about Western’s programs and services available to first-year students.
 As spaces are limited, we can only allow two guests per student and we ask that all guests register for the program.
+Parent/guest registration is done on the same page as student registration.

 You are not required to wait for your SAO day before registering for courses, however we do suggest that your courses be reviewed at SAO.
 We will provide you assistance to make any required changes during your SAO day.
 The last day for online web registration is September 14.
 Once SAO ends, you must obtain any academic counselling you may need through the Dean's Office of your Faculty of registration.